GeorgeWebDevCy/TCNApp/docs/wordpress/TCN_PLATFORM_REFERENCE.md

   * `username` *(string, required)* – WordPress username or email.
   * `password` *(string, required)*.
 * **Success response:** `{ success: true, user: {...}, token, api_token, expires_in, auth? }` where `auth.woocommerce` mirrors the constants when present.
 The `token` supports the `/wp-login.php?action=gn_token_login` redirect flow.
+  * `user.account_type`, `user.account_status`, and `user.vendor_status` are included so the mobile app can gate vendor access until an administrator approves the account.
+Pending or rejected vendors must receive the translated error strings outlined in §1.2 when they attempt to log in.
 * **Failure cases:**
   * Missing credentials → `400 gn_missing_credentials`.
   * Rate limited → `429 gn_rate_limited`.